-Put the module into initialization mode by calling the Initialize Unit command.
+Put the module into initialization mode by calling the Initialise Unit command.

 Use either the graphical user interface KeySafe or the command line tool new-world.
 Using either tool you must specify the number of cards in the Administrator Card Set and the encryption algorithm to use, Triple-DES or AES.
-To ensure that the module is in Level 3 mode you must
+To ensure that the module is in Level 2 mode you must:

-Using Keysafe select the option "FIPS 140 Mode level 3 compliant" = Yes; or
+Using Keysafe select the option "FIPS 140 Mode level 3 compliant" = No; or

-Using new-world specify the -F flag in the command line
+Using new-world do NOT specify the -F flag in the command line